Voting in 2020

 Our work played an instrumental role in winning a much-needed down payment of $400 million in funding in the Phase III stimulus bill to help states prepare for their elections.
 We continue to work to ensure states get the resources they need in time for the November elections.

-- Issue One ReFormers Caucus Co-chair Rep. Zach Wamp (R-TN) and Issue One Executive Director Meredith McGehee’s op-ed on “How Congress must aid states to ensure safe and secure elections”
+- Op-ed by Issue One ReFormers Caucus Co-chair Rep. Zach Wamp (R-TN) and Issue One Executive Director Meredith McGehee: “How Congress must aid states to ensure safe and secure elections” (April 15, 2020)

 - Letter from Michael Steele and the U.S. Vote Foundation to the Senate Rules Committee urging funding for state